-J-Link RTT Viewer is the main Windows GUI application to use all features of RTT on the debugging host
+J-Link RTT Viewer is the main GUI application to use all features of RTT on the debugging host (Windows, macOS and Linux).

 - Terminal output on Channel 0